fortran-lang/fortran-lang.org/_posts/2021-08-01-Fortran-Newsletter-August-2021.md

 Updates for July 2021:

-* 90 [merged](https://gitlab.com/lfortran/lfortran/-/merge_requests?scope=all&state=merged) MRs, this month we have reached over 1000 merged MRs, 12 total contributors
+* 90 [merged](https://gitlab.com/lfortran/lfortran/-/merge_requests?scope=all&state=merged) MRs, this month we have crossed 1000 total merged MRs, 12 total contributors
 * Parser: we asked the community to test it, several people have reported about 15 bugs, we have fixed all of them (AST)
 * Initial fixed form parser (AST)